 Hospital Regional Lambayeque– For the last four years, the Regional Hospital has also hosted patients during the surgical campaign.
 Many of the complex cases are conducted at Hospital Regional, a newly built hospital that provides services in over 30 specialized areas of medicine.

-Colegio Médico del Péru– The Medical Board of Peru licenses our surgeons and anesthesiologists.
-Their authorization allows the FACES medical volunteers to enter the country and provide medical treatment to Peruvian patients.
-The collaboration has connected FACES surgeons with local cleft care providers, and we are looking forward to a great future with the medical community in all of Peru.
+Colegio Médico del Péru– The Medical Board of Peru licenses our surgeons and anesthesiologists, allowing FACES medical volunteers to enter the country and provide medical treatment.